alexarje/video-analysis-workshop/_episodes/01-introduction.md

 - "Understand the basics of digital video, including framerate, number of planes and bitrate."
 keypoints:
 - "A video file contains a series of images, and each image is a matrix that can be operated on."
-- "A framerate of 25fps means that there are 25 frames (images) per second."
+- "A framerate of 25 fps means that there are 25 frames (images) per second."
 - "The bit rate tells about the variation of each pixel, an 8-bit image stores values from 0-255."
 - "A colour image uses 4 planes, Alpha, Red, Green, Blue, while greyscale only uses 1 plane."
 ---